 He returned to the pages of Donald Duck with two stories starring Wim Meuldijk's character 'Ketelbinkie' (1973-1974).
 It was then taken over by Jan van der Voo, while Van Haasteren started his own series 'Oom Arie op Safari' (two stories in 1974).
 In Sjors, Van Haasteren created the comic about 'Tinus Trotyl', a character with a sickly fascination for explosives.
 The scripts were written by Philip Sohier with assistance from Patty Klein from 1974.
 The comic was continued in Eppo after Pep and Sjors merged to this new magazine in 1975 and 1976.
 For Eppo, Van Haasteren also drew 'De Stuntels' in cooperation with Toon van Driel (1978) and his final new comics effort, 'Brian en de Brainbox' from a script by David Ireland (1985).

 Throughout the years, Van Haasteren has worked extensively with scriptwriter Patty Klein.
-They created 'Ole en Kreutel' for Vecomijkrant and for Geesink Productions, they made a series of stories under the title 'Zij Maakten Geschiedenis' for the TV show 'NOS Kiosk'.
-For a period of ten years, they worked on 'Sjaak en Oom George' for KRO Gids from 1978.
+Besides previously mentioned productions, they created 'Ole en Kreutel' for Vecomijkrant and, for Geesink Productions, a series of stories under the title 'Zij Maakten Geschiedenis' for the TV show 'NOS Kiosk'.
+Between 1978 and 1987, KRO Gids ran their comic strip 'Sjaak en Oom George', about a boy and his inventor uncle.